Module 1 is an introduction to the security guard industry. It includes (but not limited to):

 We purposely make our practice examination harder than the Ministry examination.
 This allows students to be better prepared and pass the Ministry examination on the first try.cred

 In notes section, please specify e-mail address so we know where to send log in instructions to.
-Please set the password to SECURITY (all capital letters).
+The e-transfer is auto deposited and no password is needed.

 Wait up to 30 minutes for activation.
-In some instances, e-trasfers can take up to 30 minutes to arrive to us.
+In some instances, e-transfers can take up to 30 minutes to arrive to us.

 Only credit card payments are accepted by our terminal.
 No debit cards, Visa debit cards will work over the phone.
 If you have a debit card, or Visa debit card, please register on-line or in person.